 Joy Fulkerson collaborates with other campus and community units to develop and implement service-learning, community service, and civic engagement activities in addition to advising Volunteer ETSU and coordinating the implementation of the Alternative Spring Break program.

-The Director of Fraternity and Sorority Life, facilitates the delivery of programs and services for the Fraternity and Sorority community.
-Maggie Darden serves as primary advisor to the Interfraternity Council, the National Pan-Hellenic Council, the Panhellenic Council, the Multicultural Greek Council, as well as the Order of Omega Honor Society.
+The Director of Fraternity and Sorority Life facilitates the delivery of programs and services for the Fraternity and Sorority community.
+They serve as primary advisor to the Interfraternity Council, the National Pan-Hellenic Council, the Panhellenic Council, the Multicultural Greek Council, as well as the Order of Omega Honor Society.

-Responsible for advising the Residence Hall Association, Alicia Luc serves as a resource
+Responsible for advising the Residence Hall Association, Stephanie Hill Skerlak serves

 The Multicultural Programming Graduate Assistant assists the Director of Multicultural Programming and Outreach in providing direct services to students of color and to related multicultural student organizations and in creating both campus-wide diversity programs and activities, as well as assisting selected student organizations to plan educational and social programs.
 They also serve as a liaison between the office and two student organizations: Black Affairs Association and the Gospel Choir.

 As the graduate assistant for leadership programs, the Student Activities and Organizations Leadership Assistant is responsible for updating and maintaining ETSU's Leadership Development webpage, planning and coordinating ETSU's annual student leadership conference.
 They also assist with planning and coordinating events for the Dr. Brenda White Wright Emerging Leaders Academy.
 They also serve as Program Coordinator for the annual campus session of the LeaderShape Institute.